opendocsg/slw-judgments-backfill/2003_SGHC_236/report.md

 **_The decision below_**

-5       Both the Deputy Registrar who heard the application and the District Judge who heard the plaintiffs' appeal, felt bound by the decision in _Tan Kok Ing v Tan Swee Meng & Others_ [2003] 1 SLR 657.
+5       Both the Deputy Registrar who heard the application and the District Judge who heard the plaintiffs' appeal, felt bound by the decision in _Tan Kok Ing v Tan Swee Meng & Others_ <span class="citation">[2003] 1 SLR 657</span>.
 In that case, the High Court ruled that there was no inherent jurisdiction in the Magistrates' Courts to transfer an action commenced in the Magistrates’ Courts to the District Courts.
 Any such transfer had to meet the requirements of s 53 of the SCA which states:

  A Magistrate's Court may, either of its own motion or on the application of a party to an action,